 Under Armour started with one t-shirt that gave athletes an undeniable advantage, and they ended up completely changing the way athletes dress.
 Today, innovation is their lifeblood and the key to delivering on their brand vision: to inspire you with performance solutions you never knew you needed and can’t imagine living without.

 Under Armour stores had a solid EAS foundation in place.
-However, over time they began to wonder if the level of service, system accuracy, and the price they were paying was truly best-in-class.
+However, over time they began to wonder if the level of service, system accuracy, and the price they were paying were truly best-in-class.
 Additionally, there was a desire to explore new technology in search of better results.
 Additionally, there was a desire to explore new technology in search of better results.
 Sean Donnely, Director Global Retail Asset Protection and Investigations at Under Armour explain: “We consider innovation part of our brand’s DNA, which is also true for our asset protection department, and this feeds our desire to constantly innovate in a way that creates greater efficiencies from our team.”

 So when members of his Asset Protection (AP) team relayed information about an RFID-capable EAS system offered by Nedap, he was intrigued.
 Donnelly was also lured by Nedap’s iD Top, which is a ceiling-mounted EAS/RFID reader that replaces the pedestals normally installed at store exits.
 While Under Armour is preparing to enable its stores with RFID capability for the future, they are not ready to fully leverage RFID for loss prevention and inventory control just yet.
 Donnelly liked the idea of Nedap’s solution, which can be utilized as a standalone RFID-capable EAS system today and be easily integrated into a total RFID merchandise tracking solution at a later date.

-But switching to a new theft prevention technology would be no small project and had major implications.
+But switching to a new theft prevention technology would be no small project and have major implications.
 Therefore the AP team had to do their due diligence.
 “You always want to see that someone else is using the technology and learn how it performs.
 We needed to understand Nedap’s reputation as well,” advised Donnelly.
 Feedback was resoundingly positive, with the team not only learning Nedap’s solution was popular in the European market, but that the company had a solid reputation for being collaborative.

 "I kicked myself for not actively looking earlier, and for not challenging my team to be looking.
 My advice to other AP leaders is to not write things off by thinking that something looks too good to be true.
 Be open to challenging the status quo and willing to put new solutions to the test.
 We learned that openness pays big dividends, and it’s an important part of servicing any rapidly growing business that prides itself on innovation."